ivoilic/tilt-a-whirl/README.md

 # tilt-a-whirl

-A piece intended for mobile devices created as part of a project at GSA
+A web based piece intended for mobile devices.

+This piece was created as part of a project at [The Glasgow School of Art](http://www.gsa.ac.uk/).

+## Instructions

+- Develop: `npm run dev`
+- Build: `npm run build`

+Copyright 2019 Ivo Ilić